d3/d3-interpolate/README.md

 # d3-interpolate

-A variety of interpolation methods for blending between values.
-Values may be numbers, colors, strings, arrays, even deeply-nested objects.
+The d3-interpolate module provides a variety of interpolation methods for blending between two values.
+These values may be numbers, colors, strings, arrays, even deeply-nested objects.

 Given a starting value *a* and an ending value *b*, an *interpolator* is a function that takes a parameter *t* in the domain [0,1] and returns an interpolated value between *a* and *b*.
 For example: